Look no further for pet friendly accommodation in Pembrokeshire!

 Possibly the most famous Welsh terrier in the world was Charlie, President John F Kennedy’s loyal dog.

 As a nation, Wales is passionate about its history.
-It also has a soft spot for dogs and from 1 April 2009, Cadw, the Welsh Assembly Government’s historic environment service, will welcome dogs on leads at a number of its historic sites across Wales.
+It also has a soft spot for dogs and from 1 April 2009, Cadw, the Welsh Assembly Government’s historic environment service, welcomed dogs on leads at a number of its historic sites across Wales.

 Before setting off on a heritage-packed day trip with a dog it is advised to first check Cadw’s website and look out for the words ‘dogs welcome’ next to the site to be visited.
 Assistance dogs and their owners have access to all Cadw monuments without restriction.
 However, some areas such as spiral staircases, castle ramparts and exhibition areas will be out of bounds for the safety of four and two-legged visitors.